wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/mastercard/mastercard-status-what-does-this-mean-.md

 ## Declined
 If a Mastercard payment of a customer receives the status _declined_, it may be for several reasons.
 Only the customer can contact their credit card issuer to inquire as to why the credit card payment has been _declined_.

-For questions about credit card payments and/or a payment status (of a credit card transaction), email our Support Team at <support@multisafepay.com>
+For questions about credit card payments or transaction statuses, email the Support Team at <support@multisafepay.com>

 In most cases the declined reason is shown behind the declined status within the transaction in your MultiSafepay Control.